-Sarah Twomey - Founder of Healthy Hips Australia, Sarah is an occupational therapist.
-She completed a business administration degree in conjunction with her occupational therapy degree, and now works part time as a senior occupational therapist in the West Australian Department of Health.
-Sarah worked across numerous acute, inpatient rehabilitation and outpatient rehabilitation settings in the West Australian Department of Health, leading to her appointment as the senior occupational therapist at Royal Perth Hospital, from 2010-2012, of the statewide rehabilitation service for people with acquired brain injuries.
+Founder of Healthy Hips Australia, Mrs Sarah Twomey is an occupational therapist.
+Sarah completed a business administration degree in conjunction with her occupational therapy degree in 2006, and now works in a voluntary capacity as the CEO and Chairperson of Healthy Hips Australia.
+Sarah worked across numerous acute, inpatient rehabilitation and outpatient rehabilitation settings in the West Australian Department of Health.
 Sarah sat on the committee of management for the WA Occupational Therapy Association in a marketing role for three years.
 A mother of two children with hip dysplasia, Sarah was inspired to use her professional skills to establish and run Healthy Hips Australia.

-Dr Bruce Matthews - Bruce studied chemistry at the University of Western Australia, ultimately leading to the award of a doctorate of philosophy in chemistry.
+Dr Bruce Matthews studied chemistry at the University of Western Australia, ultimately leading to the award of a doctorate of philosophy in chemistry.
 He also achieved a bachelor of education degree from the same university.
-Commencing in 1976, Bruce taught chemistry, physics and science at both government and independent schools for many years.
-He also served in numerous leadership roles at these schools, culminating in being headmaster of Bunbury Cathedral Grammar School from 1998 to 2011.
+Bruce served in numerous leadership roles in both public and private schools, culminating in being headmaster of Bunbury Cathedral Grammar School from 1998 to 2011.
 Bruce had 21 years of governance experience working with the board of governors of two independent schools.
-Since 2012, he has been on the board of the School Curriculum and Standards Authority, which oversees kindergarten to year 12 education in all schools in WA, and he is chair of its standards committee.
+Since 2012, he has been on the board of the WA School Curriculum and Standards Authority.
 Bruce has two granddaughters affected by hip dysplasia.
 He brings extensive experience in education and governance to the board of directors of Healthy Hips Australia.